<< Click to Display Table of Contents >>

 Having an audit trail helps protect against (and detect) either intentional or accidental changes to transactions that might hide suspicious activity.

 There is only one extremely rarely used exception to the statement that all activity on transactions is tracked in the audit trail.
-The Database ⇒ SQL Select menu option can be used to make arbitrary changes to the data in your database, but only with the agreement of Cooperstock Software and with a special password from us.
+The Database ⇒ SQL Select menu option can be used to make arbitrary changes to the data in your database, but only with the agreement of Software4Nonprofits and with a special password from us.
 This agreement is almost never granted, as everything you need to do in ACCOUNTS should be covered by its built-in features.
 For technical reasons, however, if such agreement were ever to be granted for using SQL statements to modify existing transactions, it would be almost impossible to have them tracked properly in the audit trail.